-CHAMPAIGN, Ill. — Replacing unhealthy drinks with water in school lunches could help prevent over half a million American adolescents from becoming overweight or obese, a new study finds.
+CHAMPAIGN, III. — Replacing unhealthy drinks with water in school lunches could help prevent over half a million American adolescents from becoming overweight or obese, a new study finds.

 Researchers at the University of Illinois used the results of a program conducted in New York City elementary and middle schools from 2009 to 2013, in which water dispensers were placed in cafeterias, and extrapolated them to the entire nation.

 The Big Apple’s experiment led to students consuming water at triple the rate, and decreased the likelihood of a given student being overweight a year later.

 The researchers’ model found that supplanting other beverage options with water would cost a school district about $18 over the entirety of a student’s academic career, yet could save taxpayers $174 throughout the course of that individual’s life.

 Their model assumed that those who lost weight would stay trim, which would likely lead to a reduction in both medical and indirect costs (e.g., absenteeism and reduced productivity).

 Lead researcher Ruopeng An emphasizes that an increase in consumption of plain water would not pose nutritional hazards, citing previous research he had conducted.